antsand/salt/README.md

-# C_datastructures
+# Salt

-This repository is a library that includes common c datastructures
+Salt is a full stack frameowrk written in C